 - Avoid the middle shelves.
 For some mysterious reason, the healthy stuff is either on the top shelf or the bottom shelf.

 - Shop the perimeter of the store.
 The freshest foods tend to be located on the perimeter of the store.

 - Buy more foods without nutrition labels.
 Nutrition information is available for all foods but foods that are not prepackaged, such as fruits and vegetables, tend to be the freshest and least processed.

 - Get handsy with your produce.
 Learn how to use your sight, smell, and touch to know when produce is its freshest.

 - Shop alone.
-Ever parent knows the pitfall of taking your children down the cereal aisle.
-No one needs the added pressure to give in to the temptation of the sweet cereals.
+Every parent knows the pitfall of taking your children down the cereal aisle.
+No one needs the added pressure to give in to the temptation of sweet cereals.

 - Check yourself out.
 Not in the mirror!
 Use the self-checkout.
-These lanes have less chip and candy displays.
+These lanes have fewer chip and candy displays.